- TAX INFO

 The premiums are treated as paid in the year to which they are allocated.
 If the mortgage is satisfied before its term, no deduction is allowed for the unamortized balance.
 See Pub.
 936 for details.

-Exception for certain mortgage insurance.
-The allocation rules, explained above, do not apply to qualified mortgage insurance provided by the Department of Veterans Affairs or the Rural Housing Service.
+The allocation rules, explained above, do not apply to qualified mortgage insurance provided by the Department of Veterans Affairs or the Rural Housing Service (or their successor organizations).

-Before you begin: See the instructions for line 13 on page A-7 to see if you must use this worksheet to figure your deduction
+See the instructions for line 13 above to see if you must use this worksheet to figure your deduction.

 4. Is the amount on line 2 more than the amount on line 3?

 |5.
 Divide line 4 by $10,000 ($5,000 if married filing separately).
 Enter the result as a decimal.
 If the result is 1.0 or more, enter 1.0||_________|

 |6.
 Multiply line 1 by line 5||_________|

 |7.
 Mortgage insurance premiums deduction.
 Subtract line 6 from line 1.
 Enter the result here and on Schedule A, line 13||_________|